-- Most people engaged and participated in their own interests and hobbies with the support of their relatives or support workers.
-People were supported to carry out activities in the community with either one or two support workers according to their needs. - •.
-A relative told us "he enjoys the programme of activities and going to the park." - Support staff explained the importance of developing and maintaining relationships with people they supported to avoid social isolation.
+• Most people engaged and participated in their own interests and hobbies with the support of their relatives or support workers.
+People were supported to carry out activities in the community with either one or two support workers according to their needs.

+•.
+A relative told us, "She enjoys going to the park."

+• Support staff explained the importance of developing and maintaining relationships with people they supported to avoid social isolation.